 Many in Florida’s small business community are experiencing both challenges and successes as our economy grows.
 As we work to secure Florida’s future, it is crucial that the Florida Chamber of Commerce understands what issues are most important to small businesses.
 The Small Business Index Survey tracks trends and issues affecting small businesses in Florida.
 Small business owners are surveyed in order to monitor small business trends and identify emerging issues that may be addressed by the Florida Chamber’s Small Business Council.

-The Florida Chamber’s quarterly Small Business Index statewide survey shows small businesses are most concerned about:
+The Florida Chamber’s First Quarter Small Business Index Survey shows small businesses are most concerned about:

-Of Florida small businesses, 48 percent of respondents expect to hire in the next six months.
+-49 percent of respondents expect to hire in the next six months,

-The Florida Chamber’s Small Business Index Survey was conducted electronically September 25 through October 16, 2017.
-Thirty-three percent of respondents employ less than five employees, while 48 percent employ five to 49 employees.
-Click here to view the full report.
+The Florida Chamber’s Small Business Index Survey was conducted electronically November 25, 2019 through January 3, 2020.
+Twenty-four percent of respondents employ less than five employees, while 50 percent employ five to 49 employees.
+Click HERE to view the full report.

 Florida Small Business Index Survey: Past Results

 - 2019 – Quarter 2 Survey Results